codewars/docs/content/references/markdown.md

 ````

 The opening code fence can be followed by an optional text called the info string.
 When the info string is a valid language ID, `python` for example, the content is syntax highlighted.
-See the language's documentation in [supported languages](/languages/) to find the langauge ID.
+See the language's documentation in [supported languages](/languages/) to find the language ID.

 ````markdown
 ```python